-Section 4 - ToR 4: Based on the findings of ToR 1, 2 and 3, advise if surgical guides and y on the stances.

-ange of suggestion biomodels meet the eligibility criteria for listing on the PL.
-Findings regarding eligibility may
+Section 4 - ToR 4: Based on the findings of ToR 1, 2 and 3, advise if surgical guides and biomodels meet the eligibility criteria for listing on the PL Findings regarding eligibility may differ between products and clinical circumstances.

 Section 5 - Conclusions: Outlines a range of suggestions for the department.